 The final engagement for the visit was the couple’s attendance at the Starry Starry Night gala at Crown Casino, which is held by and benefits the Alannah and Madeline Foundation, of which Mary is the international patron.
 Wearing a sea-green evening gown (believed to be an altered version of the gown she wore to Crown Princess Victoria’s June 2010 wedding), Princess Mary and Prince Frederik walked the purple carpet before sitting down with 1,000 other guests for dinner and entertainment provided by Delta Goodrem and Bert Newton, as well as other celebrities not known for their singing talents willing to step on stage in the name of charity.

 The Princess and her two youngest children, Prince Vincent and Princess Josephine, will head on to Tasmania for a private holiday with Mary’s family, while Crown Prince Frederik is off to Vietnam on an official visit.
 He will rejoin his wife later this week, accompanied by the couple’s two eldest children, Prince Christian and Princess Isabella.

 To read more about the visit, click here.Filed under Danish Royals

-Tagged Anti-Bullying, Australia, Children, Crown Prince Frederik, Crown Princess Mary, Environment, Fashion, Health, Official Visit, Patronage, Prime Minister Gillard.
+Tagged Anti-Bullying, Australia, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Fashion, Health, Official Visit, Patronage, Prime Minister Gillard of Australia.